kathywklee/restaurant-list/README.md

-# Homework
+# Coding exercise

-Hi dear colleague!
+Hi!
 We would like to ask you to check small application that we've built for you.
-In this readme you will find all necessary information to run this application, plus all our tasks and expectations.
-But please don't stop on that.
-If you have ideas how to improve it, please feel free.
-Let's go!
+It's a simplified version of the resraurant list (search result) page.

 ## Technological stack